seankanderson/Docker-for-Windows/readme.md

 docker build -t myimage .
 ```

 This command references the Dockerfile (by convention) and pulls down the ```microsoft/aspnet``` image from the official Docker repository and combines it with your application to create a new image called: myimage.
-You should have two images now.
-Verify.
+You should have two images when that is done.

+Verify with:

 ```
 docker images